What Are Electrolytes?

 Men with a high consumption of lycopene in diet reported 25% fewer incidences of prostate cancer and overall 44 % reduced risk of other cancers.
 Females consuming ample amount of watermelon have five times less likely risk of cervical cancer.

 L-citrulline and L-arginine boost nitric oxide levels, leading to better cardiovascular health and exercise performance.
-L-arginine may also boost fat loss.
+L-arginine may also boost fat loss and watermelon juice has been found to reduce muscle soreness.

 For tasty post-workout hydration or dessert, blend watermelon and freeze it in individual cups.
 Instant watermelon slushie.